mionisation/HaskellProgrammingExcercises/README.md

 # HaskellProgrammingExcercises
-Some Excercises for learning Haskell
+Some Excercises for learning Haskell (german language comments)